KhronosGroup/glTF/extensions/Khronos/KHR_materials_cmnBlinnPhong/README.md

 ## Overview

-This extension defines a Blinn-Phong material, which belongs to possible set of common materials for use with glTF 2.0.
+This extension defines a Blinn-Phong model based material for use with glTF 2.0 in the same way as the core specification defines Physically Based Rendering (PBR) based materials.
+Other extension may define additional commonly used materials.
+For example, if a need for a Phong model arises, an extension named e.g. `cmnPhong` could be specified.

-Even Physically Based Rendering (PBR) materials are state of the art and included in core glTF 2.0 or another extension, the demand for materials based on e.g. a Phong model is still there.
+Given the long history of the Blinn-Phong model and the vast amount of collective experience with applying this model, the demand for convenient use of such materials is still there.

-This extension defines one common material type, Blinn-Phong, as other or simpler materials can be described by having a zero factor.
-The Blinn-Phong is prefered over the Phong model, as it is more used.
-If a need for a Phong model is still needed, an extension named e.g. `cmnPhong` should be specified.
+This extension defines a single material type, Blinn-Phong.
+Other or simpler materials types such as Lambertian or Constant types can be described by having zero factors.

 ## Extending Materials